NSBLab/MBM/README.md

 ## Installation

 Download the repository.
-If you already have the packages in utils and would like to use yours, modify the paths in `mbm_app.mlapp` and `mbm_main.m` to point to them.
+If you already have the packages in utils and would like to use yours, modify the paths in `MBM_toolbox.mlapp` and `mbm_main.m` to point to them.

 Read the comments and documentation within each code for usage guidance.